John Phuko Kgabi: Increase in frequency

 Perhaps alarmed that his previous victim had survived, Kgabi returned to Bandelierkop on 11 April 1977 in search of a new victim.
 He noticed a young girl, Rosina Manetja, walking down the street and approached her to ask for directions.
 He then grabbed the girl and dragged her to the nearby veld, where he sat on top of her while he was cutting her throat with corrugated iron.
-Kgabi left her for dead, but Manetja survived after being hospitalized for a month.
-She later attended an identity parade to identify her assailant, but was unable to conclusively point out the suspect to police.
+Kgabi left her for dead, but Manetja survived after being hospitalised for a month.
+She later attended an identity parade to identify her assailant but was unable to conclusively point out the suspect to police.

 On 18 May, 7-year-old Gemma Shabangu was reported missing from Atteridgeville.
 Ten days later, a man walking his dog near the Kalafong Hospital found the girl's body - like the previous victims, her throat had been cut, but this time, the killer had also cut off some flesh from one of her legs.
 Local residents, believing the killings to be the work of a witch doctor using the body parts for muti rituals or a sangoma, began to raid the homes of suspected practitioners.

 In July, 9-year-old Lekgowa Magdaline Zondi left her aunt's house in Atteridgeville to go see her mother, but failed to arrive and was eventually reported missing on 31 July.
 A week later, on 6 August, several sheep herders were herding their sheep near Kalafong Hospital when they found the mutilated remains of Zondi.
 Like Shabangu, her throat had been cut and a piece of flesh had been removed from her leg.

 On the following day, Kgabi accosted 7-year-old Eva Mavis Phalamohlaka in Atteridgeville by stealing her jacket.
 When the girl demanded that he return it to her, he instead dragged her to the veld, sat on her, and cut her throat with a piece of corrugated iron.
 Miraculously, Phalamohlaka survived, and upon regaining consciousness, she stumbled to the nearest house, which turned out to be that of a teacher.
 She was taken to a nearby hospital, where she remained for three months.
 Scared off by yet another victim surviving, Kgabi moved to Mamelodi.

 Less than a month later on 2 October, Kgabi abducted 7-year-old Gloria Kathazile Khoza from Mamelodi.
 Her body was discovered on the following day near Bantule Station in Pretoria West, with her throat cut, her tongue cut out and her larynx and oesophagus removed.
 Out of desperation, the local police employed a powerful sangoma named Mpapane to help locate the killer - as his mother was also a sangoma, it was suggested that Kgabi learned of this and decided to cease killing for some time.